4training/pywikitools/README.rst

         * If you do not use a virtual environment: ``~/.local/lib/python3.8/site-packages/``) and write the base path of this repository into it
         * If you use a virtual environment: ``~/your_env_name/lib/python3.8/site-packages``
         * Create a new PTH file ``pywikitools.pth`` and copy the base path into the new file: ``/YOUR_HOME_PATH/pywikitools/``.
+    * Appending it to PYTHONPATH
     * TODO: Remove this awkward step - see https://github.com/4training/pywikitools/issues/41

 #.
 You're ready to go!
 Look at the different scripts and how to invoke them and try them out!
 To get to know everything and to understand what is going on, set the logging level to INFO (default is WARN) by adding ``-l info``.